 Still weighing your options?
 Here is a detailed comparison of AI receptionist vs human receptionist vs virtual receptionist that breaks down exactly when each makes sense for your business.

 AI receptionist pricing varies significantly depending on the model a provider uses.
-Unlike traditional answering services that typically charge per call or per agent, AI receptionist pricing per month follows six common structures:
+Unlike traditional answering services that typically charge per call or per agent, AI phone receptionist pricing per month follows six common cost structures.

 | Pricing Model | How It Works | Typical Cost | Best For | Watch Out For |